United States Department of Energy: Formation and consolidation

-President Carter created the Department of Energy with the goal of promoting energy conservation and developing alternative sources of energy.
-He wanted to not be dependent on foreign oil and reduce the use of fossil fuels.
+President Carter proposed the Department of Energy with the goal of promoting energy conservation and energy independence, and developing alternative sources of energy to reduce the use of fossil fuels.
 With international energy's future uncertain for America, Carter acted quickly to have the department come into action the first year of his presidency.
 This was an extremely important issue of the time as the oil crisis was causing shortages and inflation.
-With the Three-Mile Island disaster, Carter was able to intervene with the help of the department.
-Carter made switches within the Nuclear Regulatory Commission in this case to fix the management and procedures.
-This was possible as nuclear energy and weapons are responsibility of the Department of Energy.
+With the Three Mile Island accident, Carter was able to intervene with the help of the department.
+Through the DOE, Carter was able to make changes within the Nuclear Regulatory Commission, including improving management and procedures, since nuclear energy and weapons are responsibilities of the department.

 Weapon plans stolen

 In December 1999, the FBI was investigating how China obtained plans for a specific nuclear device.
 Wen Ho Lee was accused of stealing nuclear secrets from Los Alamos National Laboratory for the People's Republic of China.
 Federal officials, including then-Energy Secretary Bill Richardson, publicly named Lee as a suspect before he was charged with a crime.
-The United States Congress held hearings to investigate the Department of Energy's mishandling of his case.
-Republican senators thought that an independent agency should be in charge of nuclear weapons and security issues, not the Department of Energy.
-All but one of the 59 charges against Lee were eventually dropped because the investigation finally proved that the plans the Chinese obtained could not have come from Lee.
+The U.S. Congress held hearings to investigate the Department of Energy's handling of his case.
+Some senators thought that an independent agency should be in charge of nuclear weapons and security issues, rather than the DOE.
+All but one of the 59 charges against Lee were eventually dropped because the investigation proved the plans the Chinese obtained could not have come from Lee.
 Lee filed suit and won a $1.6 million settlement against the federal government and news agencies.

-The episode eventually led to the creation of the National Nuclear Security Administration, a semi-autonomous agency within the department.
+In the wake of the scandal and allegations that direct management by the Department of Energy had resulted in U.S. nuclear secrets being leaked to China, the National Nuclear Security Administration was proposed.
+Originally proposed to be independent, NNSA was instead chartered as a semiautonomous agency within the Department of Energy to be headed by an administrator reporting to the secretary of energy.

 Loan guarantee program of 2005

-In 2001, American Solar Challenge was sponsored by the United States Department of Energy and the National Renewable Energy Laboratory.
-After the 2005 race, the U.S. Department of Energy discontinued its sponsorship.
+In 2001, American Solar Challenge was sponsored by the DOE and the National Renewable Energy Laboratory.
+After the 2005 race, the DOE discontinued its sponsorship.

 Title XVII of Energy Policy Act of 2005 authorizes the DOE to issue loan guarantees to eligible projects that "avoid, reduce, or sequester air pollutants or anthropogenic emissions of greenhouse gases" and "employ new or significantly improved technologies as compared to technologies in service in the United States at the time the guarantee is issued".
 In loan guarantees, a conditional commitment requires to meet an equity commitment, as well as other conditions, before the loan guarantee is completed.

-The United States Department of Energy, the Nuclear Threat Initiative (NTI), the Institute of Nuclear Materials Management (INMM), and the International Atomic Energy Agency (IAEA) partnered to develop and launch the World Institute for Nuclear Security (WINS) in September 2008.
-WINS is an international non-governmental organization designed to provide a forum to share best practices in strengthening the security and safety of nuclear and radioactive materials and facilities.
+In September 2008, the DOE, the Nuclear Threat Initiative (NTI), the Institute of Nuclear Materials Management (INMM), and the International Atomic Energy Agency (IAEA) partnered to develop and launch the World Institute for Nuclear Security (WINS), an international non-governmental organization designed to provide a forum to share best practices in strengthening the security and safety of nuclear and radioactive materials and facilities.